The self-fulfilling prophecy of Casablanca’s favorite sons.

 Double Platinum consists of remixed early material (that needed it), remixed later period material (that did not need it) and other mad scientist experiments.
 In retrospect, this album may have been a record company gambit to buy time for the upcoming Solo Albums, which went into production after the ill-fated filming of KISS MEETS THE PHANTOM OF THE PARK.

 Strutter, the first ever KISS song on the first ever KISS album, has been given a bad touch, as from a rapist priest; someone’s bright idea to re-record it with a DISCO BEAT!
 (A grim foreshadowing of things to come?–belch–Dynasty.)
 The subtle change in the hi-hat shuffles (and a more piercing guitar solo) warrant renaming it Strutter ’78.
+Paul voiced his derision: “It was bullshit.
+There was no reason to do it.
+It was pointless because we had no new point of view and no reason to re-cut something that came out so good the first time.”
+(Jeff Schaller, Late Night Magazine).

 As it was the best song on the album it was first released on, Calling Dr. Love is undoubtedly also the jewel of this collection; a killer remix with reverse reverb at key points (including the intro), and a wailing beefed-up guitar with horror-movie tone, like a hippo wading just under the surface waiting to sink its jowls into your thigh.
 The guitar solo is a perfect example of the “slow vibrato” that Ace Frehley is renowned for; after the solo, the chorus lead vocals are omitted, allowing us to simply soak in the thrust of the riff.
 Until that hippo bites our thigh.

 Of course, any songs pre-Alive!
 (1975) benefit from remixing, due to their original meager budgets (Let Me Go Rock N Roll, Hotter Than Hell, Deuce, etc.), all sounding beefier and crisper, with original horrid drum sounds improved upon.
 But then, with many of the post-Alive! songs, sometimes a remix is just… a remix; an alternate version for curiosity’s sake.
-Producer Sean Delaney puts the whole album through the compressor car wash to standardize the sonic quality across the board.

 Some of the experiments include: Detroit Rock City, not only remixed, but re-edited as well, removing the foley that told the story of the guy driving his car to the show and crashing, and throwing in another chorus in the middle of the epic solo.
 The classical guitar intro to Rock Bottom is tacked onto the beginning of She.
 Black Diamond is wrap-around… and Firehouse is inexplicably speeded up slightly, with Paul chipmunking his way through it.
 Why they do that?